bbauska/meta-react-basics/README.md

 );
 ```

-You can put more complex expressions inside the JSX curly braces too, for example, <a href="https://javascript.info/operators#string-concatenation-with-binary">string concatenation</a>:
+<p>You can put more complex expressions inside the JSX curly braces too, for example, <a href="https://javascript.info/operators#string-concatenation-with-binary">string concatenation</a>:</p>

 <details open>
   <summary>React code:</summary>